 How to Make Brown Gravy

-The secret to making the best brown gravy is using the cooking liquid from the beef.
+The secret to making the best brown gravy is using the cooking liquid from the beef, as well as any browned bits in the pan.
 As the beef simmers the liquid will evaporate, really intensifying the flavor of the broth.
 This is reserved and added to the roux as the main flavor component.
-Don’t be surprised if too much beef broth evaporates and you need to open a new can to have enough liquid to make the gravy, it is a good problem to have because it just means you are adding more flavor!
+Don't be surprised if too much beef broth evaporates and you need to open a new can to have enough liquid to make the gravy a little thinner, it is a good problem to have because it just means you are adding more flavor!
+Otherwise, you can use less liquid for a thicker gravy.

-What to Serve with Beef Tips and Gravy
+What Side Dishes to Serve with Beef Tips and Gravy

 Beef tips and gravy are most traditionally served with cooked egg noodles or mashed potatoes.
 Personally, I recommend mashed potatoes because fluffy mashed potatoes are always better dripping with gravy!
-Still, some people prefer to serve this meal with white rice, though that wouldn’t be my first, or second choice.
+However, Homemade Spaetzle would be another great idea to round out this delicious dinner.

 Beef Tips and Gravy